Elderly man involved in fatal Ikebukuro accident to have driver's license revoked | The Japan Times

-The Tokyo Metropolitan Public Safety Commission will revoke the driver’s license of an 87-year-old man whose car hit and killed a 31-year-old woman and her 3-year-old daughter in Tokyo’s Ikebukuro district in April.
+The Tokyo Metropolitan Public Safety Commission will revoke the driver’s license of an 87-year-old man whose car hit and killed a woman, 31, and her 3-year-old daughter in Tokyo in April.

 The commission had set a hearing for Friday morning to gather the account of the man, Kozo Iizuka.
-But he did not appear, citing problems with his legs, according to the Metropolitan Police Department.
+But he did not appear, citing bad legs, according to the Metropolitan Police Department.

 Iizuka’s license will be canceled after he or his proxy completes related procedures.

-On the afternoon of April 19, Iizuka’s car went through a red light and ran out of control for about 150 meters, killing the mother and the girl and injuring nine others.
+On the early afternoon on April 19, Iizuka’s car went through a red light and ran out of control for about 150 meters, killing the mother and the girl and injuring nine others.
 Iizuka also suffered injuries.

 The police believe that Iizuka mistakenly used his car’s accelerator rather than the brake.